modernben/forge-docs/1.0/introduction.md

 ## Found Something Wrong?

-If you find something in the documentation that is misleading or outright wrong, please consider submitting a pull request on [GitHub](https://github.com/laravel/forge-docs).
+If you find something in the documentation that is confusing or incorrect, please consider submitting a pull request on [GitHub](https://github.com/laravel/forge-docs).